The 2016 North Carolina State Sales Tax

 Some items may not be eligible for these reduced sales tax rates, such as expensive clothing, unhealthy food or drinks like soda, and certain non-essential pharmaceuticals.
+North Carolina does not treat candy or soda as groceries, which means they are not subject to reduced grocery sales tax rates.
 Other items including gasoline, alcohol, and cigarettes are subject to various North Carolina excise taxes in addition to the sales tax.

 In some states, items like alcohol and prepared food (including restaurant meals and some premade supermarket items) are charged at a higher sales tax rate.
 Prepared Food is subject to a higher state sales tax then other items.
 The NC sales tax applicable to the sale of cars, boats, and real estate sales may also vary by jurisdiction.
 North Carolina's sales tax rates for commonly exempted items are as follows:

 $100 Restaurant Dinner